News

 Current is something we often need to deal with when diving in open water.
 It can be challenging but it can also bring in clearer water and more marine life.
 Sometimes we can plan to do a drift dive, however usually we want to explore a site and return to the entry point.
 This article lists some tips for managing current on these dives.

-Get low and take coverreef hook divers in current
+Get low and take cover

 When water flows over the bottom or any large structure, the flow next to the solid surface is slowed by friction.
 Divers in this friction layer are out of the worst of the current.
 Staying low and off the bottom requires good buoyancy control and high finning techniques to avoid disturbing or damaging the environment.
 Underwater structures can also provide protection from current just like surface structures can shelter us from wind.
 If you can get into the lee of (behind) a large structure or into a gutter or swimthrough, it can provide respite from the current to rest and recover.